 Over the past few years, FamilySearch has been inviting the world to contribute to what’s become the biggest community-based family tree around.
 So far, over 5 million people have participated.
 Whether you contribute or not, you can still learn from this massive tree.

 First, you’ll need to understand the community-based tree model.
 Like Geni.com and WikiTree, the FamilySearch tree is a single, public tree.
 The idea is to promote full collaboration instead of populating the site with millions of individual trees that duplicate effort (but maintain control and privacy).
-As you can see from this screenshot of the top of a personal profile, there are dedicated spots to collaborate and contribute personal memories.
+There are also dedicated spots to collaborate and contribute personal memories.

 FamilySearch Product Manager Ron Tanner talks about why you might want to participate in the Family Tree: